 From the melting snow and the retiring glaciers on top of the Monte Rosa massif, rivers formed the well-known valleys of this area.
 From the Middle Ages people have been building their villages here and today those villages are the famous resorts of Monterosa.
 Starting from at the feet of the Matterhorn, we find Cervinia and Zermatt, going northeast to Saas Fee, and going southeast to Champoluc, Gressoney, Alagna and Macugnaga.

-The Monterosa area is perfect for many different levels and kinds of tours; from day tours for beginners or families, to several days trekking from rifugio to rifugio, ending with small expeditions to summit the high tops of the mountains.
-There are more than 20 peaks over 4000 meters in the Monte Rosa and many of them are reachable from the beautiful rifugi on the glaciers.
+The Monterosa area is perfect for many different kinds of tours: from one-day tour for beginners or families, to multi-day trekking from rifugio to rifugio, ending with small expeditions to summits, the high tops of the mountains.
+There are more than 20 peaks over 4000 m in the Monte Rosa area and many of them are reachable from a beautiful rifugi located on glaciers.

 [Read the rest of this article...]

 The festivities start on the 23rd June, the Saint’s Day eve, after dusk with the lightning of Sankt Joahanz fires.

 Read "Marta's Monterosa Blog" where she shares her personal experience about the trips, the people and the environment of the Alps.

 Read the "Bum's Monterosa Blog" where seasoneers and our guests share their adventures and view from a life in the wonderful place we call the Alps.

 Read excerpts from the full descriptions taken from the book Polvere Rosa 3.

 We are three guys from Sweden.
 We live ordinary lives with work and routines as everyone else back home in Stockholm.
 But one day, the three of us decided...